luisgdelafuente/hal149com/src/content/posts/ai-ethics-responsibility.md

 ---
-title: 'AI Ethics and Responsibility: Building Trust in Artificial Intelligence?'
+title: "AI Ethics and Responsibility: Building Trust in Artificial Intelligence"
-description: >-
-  Explore the critical importance of ethical AI development, the challenges of bias and transparency, and how organizations can build trustworthy artificial intelligence systems.
+description: "The critical importance of ethical AI development, the challenges of bias and transparency of modes, and how organizations can build trustworthy AI systems."
 date: 2024-01-25T00:00:00.000Z
-author: Luis García de la Fuente
+author: "Luis García de la Fuente"
-tags:
-  - AI Ethics
-  - Responsibility
-  - Trust
-  - Bias
-  - Transparency
+tags: ["AI Ethics", "Responsibility", "Trust", "Bias", "Transparency"]
-image: /blog-images/ai-ethics-responsibility.webp
+image: "/blog-images/ai-ethics-responsibility.webp"
 featured: true
-lang: en
+lang: "en"
-esSlug: etica-ia-responsabilidad
+esSlug: "etica-ia-responsabilidad"
-draft: false
 ---
 # AI Ethics and Responsibility: Building Trust in Artificial Intelligence?